 Types of Voluntary Roles

-Senior Volunteer - Includes Team Leaders or other roles by invitation only.
+Core Staff Volunteer - Includes Coordinators or other specific roles by invitation only.

-GMs/Tournament Judges - Individuals running roleplaying and board/card/miniatures tournaments for attendees.
+Game Masters - Individuals running roleplaying or board/card/miniature games or tournaments for attendees.

 Ensure you are aware of the tasks that are required of you and who your Team

 Leaders are; where possible, this will be in advance of the start of your shift

 Meet our promises with regard to expenses and accommodation as per the sections below